jeslaspravin/CoPaT/ReadMe.md

     js.shutdown();
 }
 ```
-Above code is all you need to run the job system.
+The above code is all you need to run the job system.
 You can exit from `joinMain()` by calling `JobSystem::exitMain()`.

 ## Future Goals
 Right now the library is just a bunch of headers and TU files
 - Convert to CMake library project
 - Add unit test and cover all feature's basic use cases
 - Integrate github's CI pipeline
-- Other platforms support in library
+- Other platforms support in the library
 - Check if reusing nodes is worth it in FAAArrayQueues
-- Ofcourse bug fixes :wink:
+- Of course bug fixes :wink:

 ## External libraries used
 - [ConcurrencyFreaks] - Using modified version of [FAAArrayQueue.hpp](https://github.com/pramalhe/ConcurrencyFreaks/blob/master/CPP/queues/array/FAAArrayQueue.hpp) for MPMC(Multi Producer Multi Consumer) and MPSC(MP Single Consumer) queues used for job system.
 The algorithms are modified to suit my needs and embedded into this library's code.
 [License](https://github.com/pramalhe/ConcurrencyFreaks/blob/master/LICENSE)

 ## Compiler requirement
-Any C++ 20 standard compliant compiler must be able to compile and run this library successfully.
+Any C++ 20 standard-compliant compiler must be able to compile and run this library successfully.

 ## Platform support
-Right now due to some platform specific codes, Supported platform is limited to **Windows**.
-However I have exposed `PlatformThreadingFuncs` type overrideable so that you can hook your application's platform specific code to be used in this library.
-You just have to add `OVERRIDE_PLATFORMTHREADINGFUNCTIONS` define to your platform functions class/wrapper in `CoPatConfig.h` and define few necessary functions(same as in `GenericThreadingFunctions`)
+Due to some platform-specific codes, the Supported platform is limited to **Windows**.
+However, I have exposed the `PlatformThreadingFuncs` type overrideable so that you can hook your application's platform-specific code to be used in this library.
+You have to add `OVERRIDE_PLATFORMTHREADINGFUNCTIONS` define to your platform functions class/wrapper in `CoPatConfig.h` and define a few necessary functions(same as in `GenericThreadingFunctions`)
 ```cpp
 /**
  * Override PlatformThreadingFunctions.